Roman-Blinkov/kubernaughty/docs/part2-basic-setup.md

 Based on this graph alone, you would be unable to diagnose the issue but you could infer that something odd was occurring.

-Given this issue is a generalized IaaS issue - lets change tacts.
+Given this issue is a generalized IaaS issue - lets change tactics.

 <a name="nodepool"></a>
 ## Azure Monitoring of the *nodepool*